ixu2486/mobius_phase_retrieval/DS_MCTI_PUBLIC_BOUNDARY.md

 This demo exposes the closure behavior and reproducible communication boundary of DS-MCTI v0.

 It does not disclose, license, or waive rights to the full closure-generation theory, private RetryIX runtime internals, patent-sensitive core technology, or future DS-MCTI-derived applications.

+For DS-MCTI public boundary and seven-layer closure-route reservation, see:

+`../DS_MCTI_PUBLIC_BOUNDARY.md`